 Wish I Could Tell You (Review)

-“Wish I Could Tell You” is one such marvellous work of Durjoy Datta.
-It will always remain a remarkable one and one of my favourites.
+“Wish I Could Tell You” is one such marvelous work of Durjoy Datta.
+It will always remain a remarkable one and one of my favorites.
 He used his vivid imagination throughout and made me believe in Ananth and Mohini’s love story.
-I also remember a dialogue of a character from the book that I felt was absolutely true for all the readers out there seeking for a place outside of reality.
+I also remember a dialogue of a character from the book that I felt was absolutely true for all the readers out there seeking a place outside of reality.
 It says, “Fiction is important.
 It’s how we repackage the truth and tell it in a way that changes people.”
-It will be a lie if I say that I did not imagine myself as Mohini throughout the whole time I was reading the book.
-I was totally drowned into the character and could feel those things happening around me.
+It would be a lie if I said that I did not imagine myself as Mohini throughout the whole time I was reading the book.
+I was totally drowned in character and could feel those things happening around me.

 You might have always heard of the saying that love is all about being devoted to the traits that only you see in someone and not what today’s typical relationships are like.
-Falling in love with someone you have never talked to in person but you still feel like knowing the person for years, been friends with the same.
-The eagerness to know more, to rip through their bare heart and know every inch of it, Durjoy Datta talks about that love, that passionate love through Ananth and Mohini’s story that one could read for a whole day long without even getting tired for a moment.
-How Mohini had started loving a person who was in a coma for several months, how her work had started changing to her only addiction and everything gets only more interesting apart from the only disturbing point, the change of perspective every time you get absorbed to one.
+Falling in love with someone you have never talked to in person, but you still feel like knowing the person for years and being friends with the same.
+The eagerness to know more, to rip through their bare heart and know every inch of it, Durjoy Datta talks about that love, that passionate love, through Ananth and Mohini’s story that one could read for a whole day long without even getting tired for a moment.
+How Mohini had started loving a person who was in a coma for several months, how her work had started changing to her only addiction, and everything gets only more interesting apart from the only disturbing point, the change of perspective every time you get absorbed to one.
 But, it was not very insignificant as that was the whole point of building more interest and curiosity inside a reader.

-To mention, the book is not only about their love story but also the reality of the world, the harsh world that we are living in and how a start-up aims in savings lives of those in need.
-I can recall a line from the book that says niceness in people is an illusion and deep inside, everyone is a jerk, and nobody cared.
+To mention the book is not only about their love story but also the reality of the world, the harsh world that we are living in, and how a start-up aims to save the lives of those in need.
+I can recall a line from the book that says niceness in people is an illusion, and deep inside, everyone is a jerk, and nobody cares.
 And I felt that.
-Isn’t it true that we have become so much selfish, so much obsessed with our own selves and our own needs to get fulfilled that we have eventually stopped thinking about others?
+Isn’t it true that we have become so much selfish, so much obsessed with our own selves and our own needs to get fulfilled, that we have eventually stopped thinking about others?
 A penny values more than a life for us these days.
 Doesn’t it?"I love to read a novel where I can imagine myself as the main character."
 Are you too?

 The novel also has a lot to teach us if not read to just being read.
-It awakens our perplexed mind and shifts it towards a world less thought or talked about.
-A world that needs our help every day and we more or less ignore and try to pay minimal attention to them, giving ourselves an excuse to be that much busy that we cannot spare a fraction of minutes on others.
+It awakens our perplexed mind and shifts it toward a world less thought or talked about.
+A world that needs our help every day, and we more or less ignore and try to pay minimal attention to them, giving ourselves an excuse to be that much busy that we cannot spare a fraction of a minute for others.
 Every climax in the story will make the reader appreciate the context more and more.
-If I talk about the way Durjoy Datta has written the book, it was very simple and easy to understand.
-Also, he made a mysterious environment that gets uncovered while you keep on reading, that was pretty impressive.
+If I talk about the way Durjoy Datta wrote the book, it is very simple and easy to understand.
+Also, he made a mysterious environment that gets uncovered while you keep on reading; that was pretty impressive.
 The title of the novel very well vindicates the story and how a love that was planted on a bed of hatred turned out to be a half-fulfilled love story yet so beautiful and delicate.

-If you are one of the readers who enjoy travelling in a world of fiction and drama, then this novel is the best of all.
+If you are one of the readers who enjoy traveling in a world of fiction and drama, then this novel is the best of all.
 You can get the book here! 📖